2018 NCSAPPB Election!

 How to Run?

-If you wish to run or nominate someone, then that candidate shall provide a maximum 100-word statement on the qualities they would bring to the NCSAPPB if elected, and photo to be included on the 2017 Election webpage found at the Board’s website, on the Slate of Candidates page, to Barden Culbreth, Executive Director ([email protected]).
+If you wish to run or nominate someone, then that candidate shall provide a maximum 100-word statement on the qualities they would bring to the NCSAPPB if elected, and photo to be included on the 2018 Election web page found at the Board’s website, on the Slate of Candidates page, to Barden Culbreth, Executive Director ([email protected]).